-- Auction Structure All timings for auctions will be as per prevailing terms (including any changes implemented to comply with CAM). - Entry/Exit Split No change is proposed to the current 50:50 split. - Gas Year/Formula Year the Formula Year (April to March) and Gas Year (October to September) will be retained. - DN Pensions Deficit Charge No change to the calculation or the application of the charge. - St. Fergus Compression Charge No change is proposed to the calculation or the application of the charge. - NTS Metering Charge No change is proposed to the calculation or the application of the charge - Categorisation of Entry and Exit Points Maintain the link to the Licence for categorisation. - Seasonal Factors Not used in current methodology and propose not to introduce. - Fixed Pricing As per Modification 0611, Amendments to the firm capacity payable price at IPs. - Allowed Revenue No change as per the Licence. - Principles and application of Interruptible As per prevailing terms.
-In respect of IPs, the terms implemented pursuant to Modification 0500, EU Capacity Regulations - Capacity Allocation Mechanisms with Congestion Management Procedures.
+- Auction Structure All timings for auctions will be as per now orprevailing terms -(including any changes implemented to comply with as per CAM-changes). - Entry/Exit Split KeepNo change is proposed to the current -as-50:50 split. - Gas Year/Formula Year the Formula Year is (April to March) and Gas Year is (October to September), will keep these as currently are be retained. - DN Pensions Deficit Charge No change to the calculation or the application of the charge. - St. Fergus Compression Charge No change is proposed to the calculation or the application of the charge. - NTS Metering Charge No change is proposed to the calculation or the application of the charge - Categorisation of Entry and Exit Points Maintain the link to the Licence for categorisation. - Seasonal Factors Not used in current methodology and propose not to introduce. - Fixed Pricing As per MODodification 0-611, Amendments to the firm capacity payable price at IPs. - Allowed Revenue No change as per the Licence. - Principles and application of Interruptible As per prevailing terms.
+In respect of IPs, the terms implemented pursuant to MODodification 0-500, EU Capacity Regulations Capacity Allocation Mechanisms with Congestion Management Procedures.